 Coffee tables can become breeding grounds for clutter.
 To create a more refined look, start with a clean slate and select accessories that will enhance your interiors.
 First things first?
 “Coffee table books,” says Hawkins.
 “Every coffee table needs some beautiful coffee table books.”
 A stack of your favorite reads will add a personal touch to the space; arrange them in neat piles to create a uniform feel.

 For eclectic designs, seek playful pieces that speak to your style.
 “It’s always fun to have a mix of color and height,” Hawkins says.
-“I love scattering lots of accessories around, but you should be conscious of levels; having some taller pieces next to some smaller ones will be much more pleasing on the eye—I would use either one of our horse sculptures alongside a set of our lidded pots.”
+“I love scattering lots of accessories around, but you should be conscious of levels; having some taller pieces next to some smaller ones will be much more pleasing on the eye—I would use either our Alastor Horse or Bucephalus Horse sculptures alongside a set of our lidded pots.”

 Flowers and foliage will bring any coffee table to life.
-“For a minimalists, it’s very much about less is more.
+“For a minimalist, it’s very much about less is more.
 One of our vases with a few faux eucalyptus stems will look really nice paired with a simple dish,” says Hawkins.
-“For traditionalists, keep it clean and simple, but more classic—instead of faux greenery, I would suggest a beautiful faux flower arrangement, which should be changed according to the seasons.”
+“For traditionalists, keep it clean and simple, but more classic—instead of faux greenery, I would suggest a beautiful faux flower arrangement, which should be changed according to the seasons.
+I’d pair it with our Glass Hurricane Lamps in all three sizes for a really classic look.”

 The ultimate shelfie is all about balance.
 “Each shelf should have a purpose, but avoid symmetry,” says Hawkins.
 “If you’ve got two bookshelves next to one another, I would put a beautiful vase on the top shelf of one of them, for example, and another beautiful vase on the middle shelf of the other, so they’re not completely identical but there’s still unity there.”
 Alternate your books in horizontal and vertical positions to create a more eclectic feel.
 “If you’ve got a few books that are horizontal, it’s nice to put a little candle or vase on top of them,” Hawkins adds.
 “Our glass paperweights are amazing to use as bookends, as are our candle holders.
 But try not to over-clutter your shelves; sometimes one beautiful vase is enough.”